confluentinc/cp-demo/docs/index.rst

 Confluent Platform services and clients can authenticate via the OpenLDAP server running in the demo.
 The demo is configured with :ref:`Metadata Service (MDS) <rbac-mds-config>` which is the central authority for authentication and authorization.
 Each Kafka broker in the demo is configured with MDS and can talk to LDAP.
+Go through the next few sections to learn how RBAC works (particulary the sections on Data Governance with Schema Registry and REST Proxy).

 Each broker has five listener ports: